anuslorah/ITC115/assignment7/readme.md

 Specifications
 Parse the string into separate words before translating.
-You can assume that the words will be separated by a single space and there won’t be any punctuation.
+You can assume that the words will be separated by a single space and there wonâ€™t be any punctuation.
 To do that, you can use the split function of the String object like this:

 String[] words = line.split(" ");